 Also from the documentation, the samples have a copy button in them that appears if you mouse over the sample box.
 If you select and copy its possible to pick up stray invisible characters.

-Thank you @codyfrisch and @Matias.Monday.
+Thank you @anon29275264 and @Matias.Monday.
 We are starting to think it might be because, while we’re only planning on pulling in a few records at a time, the board itself includes a large number of mirrored columns, cast columns, connected boards, etc.

 We did reach out to support last night and have started the process today.